Mohammad Reza Naqdi

 Mohammad Reza Naqdi (also spelled "Naghdi"; محمدرضا نقدی) is an Iranian military officer who is a senior officer in the IRGC.

 Background

-According to the biography published by the semi-official Fars News Agency, Naqdi was born in March 1961 in a middle-class religious family in Shapour neighbourhood of Tehran.
+According to the biography published by the semi-official Fars News Agency, Naqdi was born in March 1961 in a Middle class religious family in Shapour neighbourhood of Tehran.
 Aging 16, he enrolled in University of Guilan in 1977 and co-founded its Anjoman-e Eslami.
 He helped founding Jihad of Construction in June 1979, before joining the Revolutionary Guards Intelligence Unit.

-The Majalla claims that Naqdi is an Iraqi national of Iranian origin and the son of a Shiite cleric named Ali Akbar Thamahniy Shams, who was expelled from Iraq in 1980 among convoys of Moaveds and was placed in the city of Naqadeh with his family.
+Al Majalla claims that Naqdi is an Iraqi national of Iranian origin and the son of a Shiite cleric named Ali Akbar Thamahniy Shams, who was expelled from Iraq in 1980 among convoys of Moaveds and was placed in the city of Naqadeh with his family.
 He was allegedly affiliated with the Islamic Supreme Council of Iraq.